 Eligibility to receive need-based aid is based on a difference between what the parent or spouse and student are expected to contribute toward an education at Graham Hospital School of Nursing and the cost of education.
 The family contribution is determined by a federally required formula that weighs factors such as income, assets, debts, family size, number in college, and recognized family expenses.

-Awards based on need as determined by the Free Application for Federal Student Aid (FAFSA).
-Students who request financial aid to attend Graham Hospital School of Nursing must indicate our school to receive a report from the FAFSA/Renewal Application.
+Awards are based on need as determined by the Free Application for Federal Student Aid (FAFSA).
 Students who request financial aid to attend Graham Hospital School of Nursing must list Graham Hospital School of Nursing’s federal code number 008938 on their FAFSA.

 Listed below are the steps involved in the application procedure:

 Entering Freshman and Junior Classes